iamsuzit/Learning-Python/README.md

-# Python Bootcamp
+# Python and Data Science
-Here you can find python exercises and mini projects.